harleyharl/looperman_samples/README.md

 ## Usage

-After installation run bin/looperman_samples in your terminal and follow instructions.
+After installation open your favorite console in your terminal, type LoopermanSamples::CLI.new.call and follow prompts to browse samples.

 ## Development